agcy1210/django-base/README.md

 # Boilerplate
-It is a bilerplate for django with login and signup features added by default
+It is a boilerplate for django with login and signup features added by default.
+This repository is made for personal usage.

 ## Installation (Mac and Linux)